rapidstream-org/rapidstream-cookbook/getting_started/vitis_source/README.md

 ./app.exe <path_to_vitis_xclbin>
 ```

 :warning: **Note**: This step can take hours to complete.
-We recommend using the RapidStream flow to optimize the `.xo` file instead of generating the `.xclbin` file if you are familiar with ADM Vitis flow.
+We recommend using the RapidStream flow to optimize the `.xo` file instead of generating the `.xclbin` file if you are familiar with AMD Vitis flow.

 ### Step 5: Call RapidStream to Optimize the Design